 Local tip: Interested in diving or spotting marine life?
 Take a day trip to the gorgeous Berlenga Archipelago just offshore!

 Porto is a lively medieval city on Portugal’s northwest coast.
 Although Porto is considered Portugal’s Second City, some of our locals prefer Porto to Lisbon.
 Why?
-They say that Porto is charming and beautiful like Lisbon, but smaller and easier to navigate.
+They say Porto is charming and beautiful like Lisbon, but smaller and easier to navigate.

 The Azores are a beautiful Portuguese island chain off the country's west coast.
 Full of rich biodiversity and few tourists, locals say the Azores are a great place for hiking, fishing, and wildlife watching.